 Question: "What should we learn from the life of Job?"

 Answer: The life of Job is proof that man usually has no idea what God is doing behind the scenes in the life of each believer.
-All humans ask the question, "Why do bad things happen to good people?”
-It is the age-old question, and one that is sometimes difficult to answer in human terms, but believers have an advantage because we know that God is always in control, and, no matter what happens, there are no coincidences—nothing happens by chance.
-Job was such a man; he knew that God was on the throne and in total control, though he had no way of knowing why so many terrible tragedies were occurring in his life.
+All humans ask the question “Why do bad things happen to good people?”
+It is the age-old question, and difficult to answer, but believers know that God is always in control, and, no matter what happens, there are no coincidences—nothing happens by chance.
+Job was a believer; he knew that God was on the throne and in total control, though he had no way of knowing why so many terrible tragedies were occurring in his life.

 Job never lost his faith in God, even under the most heartbreaking circumstances that tested him to his core.
 It’s hard to imagine losing everything we own in one day—property, possessions, and even children.
 Most men would sink into depression and even become suicidal after such a nightmare; however, Job never wavered in his understanding that God was still in control.
-Job’s three friends, on the other hand, instead of comforting him, gave him bad advice and even accused him of committing sins so grievous that God was punishing him by making his life miserable.
-Job knew God well enough to know that He did not work that way; in fact, he had such an intimate, personal relationship with Him that he was able to make the statement, "Though he slay me, yet will I hope in him; I will surely defend my ways to his face” (Job 13:15).
+Job’s three friends, on the other hand, instead of comforting him, gave him bad advice and even accused him of committing sins so grievous that God was punishing him with misery.
+Job knew God well enough to know that He did not work that way; in fact, he had such an intimate, personal relationship with Him that he was able to say, “Though he slay me, yet will I hope in him; I will surely defend my ways to his face” (Job 13:15).

-Job’s plight, from the death of his children and loss of his property to the physical torment he endured, plus the unending harangue of his so-called friends, still never caused his faith to waver.
-He knew who his Messiah was, he knew that He was a living Savior, and he knew that someday He would physically stand on Planet Earth (Job 19:25).
-The spiritual depth of Job shows throughout his writings.
-He understood that man’s days are ordained (numbered), and they cannot be changed (Job 14:5).
-Job described the experience of salvation as one in which men, destined to eternity in “the pit,” are ransomed and redeemed by a gracious God who shines His light on them (Job 33:23-30).
+Job’s plight, from the death of his children and loss of his property to the physical torment he endured, plus the harangue of his so-called friends, never caused his faith to waver.
+He knew who his Redeemer was, he knew that He was a living Savior, and he knew that someday He would physically stand on the earth (Job 19:25).
+He understood that man’s days are ordained (numbered) and they cannot be changed (Job 14:5).
+The spiritual depth of Job shows throughout the book.

 The book of Job gives us a glimpse behind the veil that separates earthly life from the heavenly.
-In the beginning of the book, we see that Satan and his fallen angels are still allowed free access to heaven, going in and out to the prescribed meetings that take place there.
-What is obvious from these accounts is that Satan is busy working his evil on Planet Earth, as recorded in Job 1:6–7.
+In the beginning of the book, we see that Satan and his fallen angels are still allowed access to heaven, going in and out to the prescribed meetings that take place there.
+What is obvious from these accounts is that Satan is busy working his evil on earth, as recorded in Job 1:6–7.
 Also, this account shows how Satan is “the accuser of the brethren,” which corresponds to Revelation 12:10, and it shows his arrogance and pride, as written in Isaiah 14:13–14.
-It is amazing to see how Satan challenges God; he has no scruples about confronting the Most High God because he has no fear of Him.
-The account in Job clearly shows Satan as he truly is—haughty, pride-filled, and evil to the core.
+It is amazing to see how Satan challenges God; he has no scruples about confronting the Most High.
+The account in Job shows Satan as he truly is—haughty and evil to the core.